-Like we mentioned earlier, Claremont-Mckenna is a high reach for most students, even if you have great test scores and an impressive resume.
-For the 2018-2019 school year, 6,272 students applied and only 584 were admitted 584, making their admission rate 9% (lower than some Ivy League schools).
-The median ACT composite score of accepted students was 33, and the median SAT score was 1420.
-Their yield rate was pretty low—56%— so the ultimate number of students enrolling was 325.
 A lot of high school seniors ask themselves “Is X a hard college to get into?”
-But not many ask another equally important question: “Is it hard to get out?”
+But not many ask another queally important question: “Is it hard to get out?”
 Some schools seem appealing because of their competitive acceptance rate, but have such low graduation rates that they start to look like less desirable options.
-Fortunately, 93% of CMC students graduate in 6 years.
-A graduation rate that high suggests that CMC cultivates a supportive learning environment for students.
+Fortunately, CMC has a high graduation rate, with over 90% of students earning their degree in 6 years.
+This graduation rate suggests that CMC cultivates a supportive learning environment for students.

 What is Early Decision?

 Early decision is an application program for students for whom CMC is clearly their first choice.
-Early Decision occurs in two rounds, I and II.
+Early decision occurs in two rounds, I and II.
 ED I applications are due Nov.
-1 and are notified by Dec.
+1 and students are notified of their acceptance status by Dec.
 15. Accepted students must reply in early January.
-If you’re applying ED II, your application will be due January 5, the same date as Regular Decision, however, you will be notified earlier, on February 15 as opposed to April 1.
-As such, accepted students must reply to their offer earlier, too; the reply deadline is early March for ED II and May 1 for Regular Decision.
-Merit scholarship applications are due Nov 1 for ED I and Dec 1 for ED II and RD.
+If you’re applying ED II, your application will be due January 10, the same date as regular decision applications, however you will be notified earlier, on February 15 as opposed to April 1.
+As such, accepted students must reply to their offer earlier, too; the reply deadline is early March for ED II and May 1 for regular decision.
 That’s a lot of dates to keep straight, but the most important thing to remember is that early decision is a binding application option.
 That means that in the event of your acceptance, you’ll have to withdraw all other college applications and/or not initiate new ones.
 You, your parents, and your counselor must sign a contract when you submit your early application, so CMC expects you to enroll if you are accepted.
 If you aren’t 100% certain that CMC is your first choice, you should apply regular decision.

 What special opportunities does CMC have?

 Claremont Mckenna strongly encourages students to take a semester studying and interning off campus.
 They have a program at a technology firm in Silicon Valley and a government-related opportunity in Washington D.C.
 Even if you choose to spend all eight semesters at CMC, you aren’t limited to Claremont-Mckenna’s courses.
-The 5-College consortium enables you to take a wider variety of classes and even study a “5-College Major.”
+The 5-College consortium model enables you to take a wider variety of classes with students from nearby schools and even study a “5-College Major.”
 There are also several accelerated programs to choose from, through which you can earn two Bachelor’s degrees or a Bachelor’s and Master’s degree in just four-five years.
-These accelerated programs are much more rigorous than a typical route but are a good option for students who are certain of what they want to study and want to get a head start on their graduate studies.
+These accelerated programs are much more rigorous than a typical route, but are a good option for students who are certain of what they want to study and want to get a head start on their graduate degree.
 During summers, you’ll have the opportunity to participate in study abroad programs or funded internships.

 Can I study STEM at CMC?

-A lot of liberal arts colleges tend to be more desirable for students interested in the humanities, but CMC is actually a great choice for STEM students, too.
-CMC students have access to 11 world-class research institutes and centers to pursue graduate-level research opportunities with CMC’s distinguished faculty.
-Since it’s a liberal arts college, CMC also offers unique interdisciplinary majors, such as Economics & Engineering and Environmental Analysis Program, which includes law, policy, medicine, chemistry, urban planning, and more.
+Many liberal arts colleges tend to be seen as more desirable for students interested in the humanities, but CMC is actually a great choice for STEM students, too.
+CMC students have access to 12 world-class research institutes and centers to pursue graduate-level research opportunities alongside CMC’s distinguished faculty.
+Since it’s a liberal arts college, CMC also offers unique interdisciplinary majors, such as Economics & Engineering and Environmental Analysis Program, which combines law, policy, medicine, chemistry, urban planning, and more.

 Is CMC affordable?

-The total tuition and fees at Claremont-Mckenna are $71,110, not including books, transportation, and personal costs (which vary by student).
-With an endowment of over 800 million dollars, CMC is fully committed to meeting 100% of demonstrated financial need for all admitted U.S. citizens and permanent residents.
-The college provides both merit and need-based scholarships to accomplish this goal.
+The average cost of attendance for Claremont-Mckenna is $82,127, including course books, transportation, and personal costs (which vary by student).
+CMC is committed to meeting 100% of demonstrated financial need for all admitted U.S. citizens and permanent residents.
+The college offers both merit- and need-based scholarships to accomplish this goal.
 As aid eligibility differs among new students, transfer students, and international students, not all students graduate debt-free.
-In 2018-19 class, 47% of students received aid (40% receiving need-based aid).
-The average debt per student after graduation is $19,355, and the average need based package is $52,467.
+According to their 2021-2022 fact sheet, 47% of full-time students received a financial aid package.
+The average debt per student after graduation is $17,774, and the average need based package is $61,467.
 While a limited amount of funding is available for international students, undocumented students are eligible for government aid through the Dream Act.
 These averages can definitely help you get an idea of what financial aid at CMC looks like, but to find out what your personalized financial aid package, you can look at the Net Price Calculator and estimated cost worksheet.

 What is CMC like academically?

 Thanks to the Five College Consortium, when you enroll in CMC, you might as well be enrolling in four other colleges, too.
 Not only can you cross-register at each of the schools, bringing the total number of courses available to you over 2,000, you can also study 5 College majors through intercollegiate departments.
-In these majors, you’ll work with faculty from all five colleges and study a broad range of scholarship.
-CMC itself has 31 majors across 12 departments as well as 12 sequences.
-Sequences can be compared to what most colleges call “minors,” but there are key differences.
-Sequences are interdisciplinary fields of study that you can pursue in addition to your major, such as ethics and scientific modeling.
+In these unique majors, you’ll work with faculty from all five colleges and study a broad range of cross-disciplinary academic fields.
+CMC itself offers over 30 majors across 12 departments as well as 11 sequences.
+Sequences can be compared to what most colleges call “minors,” but there are some notable differences.
+Sequences are interdisciplinary fields of study that you can pursue in conjunction with your major, such as ethics and scientific modeling.

-CMC is a residential college; 97% of students live on campus for all four years.
+CMC is a residential college; approximately 94% of students live on campus for all four years.
 There are 14 residence halls and one student apartment complex.
-Unlike many colleges, CMC doesn’t throw all of the first-year students into “freshman dorms.”
-Rather, a minimum of 20% of each residence hall is reserved for incoming students each year.
+Unlike many colleges, CMC doesn’t lump all of the first-year students into “freshman dorms.”
+Instead, a minimum of 20% of each residence hall is reserved for incoming students each year.
 This policy gives you a chance to get to know a greater proportion of the school right off the bat.
 One residence, Becket Hall, is gender-inclusive, meaning that students can live with any other student regardless of gender identity.
 Stark Hall is a substance-free residence hall, so no controlled substances are allowed within the residence.

-When you’re not sleeping, eating, or in class, there are plenty of other things to do and places to spend your time.
-CMC has almost any club you can think of, from kombucha and coffee to marketing and tech, there Claremont-Mckenna has a club for most interests.
-You can check out their list of clubs to find out what pre professional, athletic, community service, and cultural clubs they have to offer.
+When you’re not sleeping, eating, or in class, there are plenty of other things to do and ways to spend your time.
+CMC has almost any student organization you can think of, from kombucha makers and coffee enthusiasts to marketing and tech interest groups, there is a Claremont-Mckenna club for practically everyone.
+You can browse their list of clubs to find out what pre professional, athletic, community service, and cultural organizations they have to offer.
 As is the case with academics, students at CMC have access to 5C organizations where they can connect with students from Pomona, Pitzer, Scripps, and Harvey Mudd.

 What is Global Citizen Year?

 Not everyone is ready or willing to go to college straight after graduation.
-If you’re looking to grow, explore, and get to know yourself and world better before sitting in a classroom for another four years, then the Global Citizen Year is a great program for you.
-This eight-month global immersion and leadership development program gives you an opportunity to live in Brazil, Ecuador, India, or Senegal.
+If you’re looking to grow, explore, and get to know yourself and the world better before beginning your undergraduate career, then the Global Citizen Year is a great program for you.
+Global Citizen Year is an eight-month international immersion and leadership development program.
+It gives you an opportunity to live and work in Brazil, Ecuador, India, or Senegal.
 There, you’ll live with a host family and apprentice to a local organization committed to education, health, or the environment.
-CMC gladly grants admitted students a one year deferral to participate in Global Citizen Year, as they believe this experience helps students develop vital skills and perspectives to become the changemakers that their college and the world desperately need.
-Although CMC is partners with Global Citizen Year, the applications are separate.
+CMC grants admitted students a one year deferral to participate in Global Citizen Year, as they believe this experience helps students develop vital skills and perspectives to become the changemakers that their college and the world needs.
+Although CMC is partnered with Global Citizen Year, the applications are separate.
 If you’re interested, check out the application.